 Elon Musk Unveils Tesla's Cybertruck, With A Polarizing Wedge Shape

-Tesla co-founder and CEO Elon Musk showed off his company's all-electric truck on Thursday, touting its versatility and toughness.
+Tesla co-founder and CEO Elon Musk showed off his company's all-electric "Cybertruck" on Thursday, touting its versatility and toughness.
 But the truck's unique design — it follows one angle from the front bumper to the top of the windshield, for instance — threw some Tesla fans for a loop.

-And when Musk showed off the truck's "armor glass," its windows shattered during the demonstration.
+And during a demonstration to show off the truck's "armor glass," the windows smashed.

-Keeping with Tesla's history of using showmanship to hype its latest products, the unveiling included a countdown clock and an auditorium full of Tesla fans and journalists in Los Angeles.
-As it rolled onto the stage, the truck drove through wafts of artificial smoke and music drummed through loudspeakers.
-On the periphery, pyrotechnic flames rose as it stopped in front of a graffiti-style "Cybertruck" graphic, in stark black and white.
+In typical Tesla style, the unveiling in Los Angeles included a countdown clock and an auditorium full of fans and journalists.
+The truck drove onto the stage through wafts of artificial smoke, and music drummed through loudspeakers.
+On the periphery, pyrotechnic flames rose as the vehicle stopped in front of a graffiti-style Cybertruck graphic, in stark black and white.

 Musk had teased several of the design cues ahead of the event, citing influences from Bladerunner to the James Bond film The Spy Who Loved Me.
 Both of those movies featured vehicles with sharply angled front ends and overall wedge shapes — an approach to car design that's been seen as futuristic and aerodynamic since Alfa Romeo created the knifelike Carabo concept car in 1968.
 After that breakthrough, Lamborghini released its angular Countach.
 Other cars followed, including the Lotus Esprit that was made into an amphibious vehicle for Roger Moore's James Bond — a car that Musk bought in 2013.